-Ironically, all the advances were also documented in the in-game Civilopedia (but you couln't check it as you were being asked), and even if you didn't read that the answers could often be worked out logically anyway.
+Ironically, all the advances were also documented in the in-game Civilopedia (but you couldn't check it as you were being asked), and even if you didn't read that, the answers could often be worked out logically anyway.
 It would ask you things like "Which advance requires knowledge of Steam Engine and Bridge Building?"
 Uh... could it be railroad?
 Ya think?

 Critical Existence Failure: Mostly played straight, but some versions of the game avert this by reducing the movement points and combat power of heavily damaged units.
-In Civilization V, which averts it for most civs, it's actually the Japanese's unique perk — their units don't get reduced stats for being damaged.
+In V, which averts it for most civs, it's actually the Japanese civilization's unique perk — their units don't get reduced stats for being damaged.

-Cultured Badass and War for Fun and Profit: The Honor social policy tree in V after the 1.4.X, adopting it would give a culture bonus similar to what Montezuma's special ability gives (and stacks with the former's ability doubling the culture output) and finishing it would allow you to earn money for killing enemy units, making War for Fun and Profit a viable tactic for fighting oriented Civs like Germany, Japan, the Aztecs and the like.
+Cultured Badass/War for Fun and Profit: The Honor social policy tree in V after the 1.4.X patch.
+Adopting it would give a culture bonus similar to what Montezuma's special ability gives (and stacks with the former's ability, doubling the culture output) and finishing it would allow you to earn money for killing enemy units, making War for Fun and Profit a viable tactic for fighting oriented Civs like Germany, Japan, the Aztecs and the like.

-Culture Chop Suey: To emphasize how they're not supposed to be any one specific race, the narrator and son in the opening cinematic of V live in Mongol gers decorated with West African instruments and shields and wear Celtic and Arabic clothing, and the narrator is voiced by a British actor.
+Culture Chop Suey: To emphasize how they're not supposed to be any one specific race, the narrator and his son in the opening cinematic of V live in Mongol gers decorated with West African instruments and shields and wear Celtic/Arabic clothing, and the narrator is voiced by a British actor.

 It's even worse (or better) due to the inclusion of the "heal instantly" promotion: units gain experience from taking damage and surviving, so if one has a high enough defense, gets reduced to one HP, and gains a level, they can be back to full strength immediately the next turn.
 In other words, attacking them only makes them stronger.

-The expansion has lowered the effect to only heal up to 50 HP (5 HP in the vanilla system).
+The Gods & Kings expansion has lowered the effect to only heal up to 50 HP (5 HP in the vanilla system).
 It also made cities quite a bit sturdier, with defensive buildings increasing the cities max health in addition to their combat rating.

-Darker and Edgier: In-game, the modern/contemporary era in Civilization IV has an noticeably darker atmosphere, the soundtrack selection coming across as more brooding and ominous if not outright apocalyptic compared to the previous time periods.
+Darker and Edgier: In-game, the modern/contemporary era in IV has an noticeably darker atmosphere, the soundtrack selection coming across as more brooding and ominous if not outright apocalyptic compared to the previous time periods.
 This is chiefly because the music selection comes entirely from the Minimalist music of John Coolidge Adams (b.
 1947).
 Minimalism has an emphasis on the repetitive; this can go several directions, and Adams prefers to go for "hauntingly beautiful."

-Death of a Thousand Cuts: In Civilization IV, due to how reduced Hit Points also reduce combat strength, it is relatively common for two or three low tech units to gang up on and defeat high tech units.
+In IV, due to how reduced Hit Points also reduce combat strength, it is relatively common for two or three low tech units to gang up on and defeat high tech units.
 This, however, is arguably superior to previous versions in which a single die roll determined the outcome of each battle.
-In Civilization II, the hit point system allowed units to be overwhelmed by enough less powerful ones, though the resource costs would usually make doing this an impractical option.
-City sieges would also sometimes turn into this, due to the high defense bonuses of city wall type improvements.

-This is fixed with the Gods and Kings expansion, in which units have 100 HP and damage values are adjusted to fit the new scale.
+This is fixed with the Gods & Kings expansion, in which units have 100 HP and damage values are adjusted to fit the new scale.
 It's still possible to do so, though certainly not quite to the same degree as before.

 By way of example, its entry for Fascism reads: